suninghuang19/dittogym/README.md

 ![](./teaser/catch.gif)

 This repo is the official environment implementation of ***[Morphological Maze: Control Reconfigurable Soft Robots with Fine-grained Morphology Change](https://morphologicalmaze.github.io/)***.
 We set up a comprehensive benchmark including 8 different tasks for facilitating the research on novel highly reconfigurable robot.
+You can also check the implementation of the policy **CFP** in ***[here](https://github.com/suninghuang19/cfp)***.

 If you find this work helpful to your research, please cite us as:

 ```
 @inproceedings{